gurui7913/AC_Unity_CollaborativeMLAgents_PushBlock/README.md

 > **Can a collaboration-aware reward function, combined with a real-time agent contribution tracking mechanism, induce emergent cooperative behavior among decentralized agents in a physics-based simulation?**

-We operationalize this question through a **Collaborative Push Block** task in Unity ML-Agents, where three autonomous agents must push blocks of varying masses into a goal zone.
+We operationalize this through a **Collaborative Push Block** task in Unity ML-Agents, where three agents must push blocks of varying masses into a goal zone.
 Heavier blocks physically require multiple agents to move — but the default flat reward provides no signal distinguishing solo from cooperative actions.
-We hypothesize that a **piecewise reward function that validates agent-count matching per block type** will produce measurably higher collaboration rates and faster convergence compared to the baseline.
+We hypothesize that a **piecewise reward function validating agent-count matching per block type** will produce measurably higher collaboration rates and faster convergence compared to the baseline.

 ---